Nila Nila Odi Vaa

 Nila Nila Odi Vaa is a 2018 Indian Tamil-language streaming television series hosted on Viu.
-It is directed by Nandhini JS and produced by Viu and Make Believe Productions.
+It is written and directed by Nandhini JS and produced by Viu and Make Believe Productions.
 This is Nandhini's first series as a director, who made her debut directorial venture with Thiru Thiru Thuru Thuru (2009).
 The series was released on 24 July 2018 and concluded up on 5 October 2018 with 13 episodes; the first season ended on a cliffhanger, leaving the chance for more sequential seasons open.
 It stars Sunaina in her series debut and Ashwin Kakumanu of Mankatha fame, with Anupama Kumar, Misha Ghoshal, Abhishek Vinod, Aswath Chandrasekhar, Srikrishna Dayal, Hariish CK, and Praveen Kumar in supporting roles.

 Plot

 Omprakash, a tattoo artist, purchases a studio on the outskirts of Chennai in order to expand his career.
 He meets up with his college crush Nila, a vampire who tries attack him and stops after she recognizes him.
 Love blossoms between them both, and Nila reveals how she was turned into a vampire by Alex, who wants to turns the human-dominant civilization into a vampire-dominant one.
 A group of people called slayers are trying to demolish these vampires since they are considered bloodsucking animals.

 One day, Nila introduces Om to her best friend Meera (a 125-year-old vampire), who rejects her relationship with Om since he is a human.
 On the same night, Alex catches Nila red-handed with Om, and they are both assaulted by Alex and the rest of the group until they are rescued by slayers, who burn Alex and his group by a new weapon.
 Om takes a promise from Nila not to turn him into a vampire; in turn, he promises her to turn her back into a human.
 After many trials, he arrives at the doorstep of Devi, a sorceress whose blood can turn vampires back to humans, and she herself becomes a vampire and turns back to normal after reading certain scriptures.
 Devi refuses to accept Om's pleas since she feels herself losing her control after her last encounter with a vampire in which she loses control and kills her own disciples.